michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 6. And the ravens brought him bread and flesh in the morning, and bread and flesh in the evening; and he drank of the brook.

-7. And it came to pass after a while, that the brook dried up, because there had been no rain in the land.after…: Heb. at the end of days
+7. And it came to pass after a while, that the brook dried up, because there had been no rain in the land.

 8. And the word of the Lord came unto him, saying,

-9. Arise, get thee to Zarephath, which belongeth to Zidon, and dwell there: behold, I have commanded a widow woman there to sustain thee.Zarephath: Gr.
-Sarepta
+9. Arise, get thee to Zarephath, which belongeth to Zidon, and dwell there: behold, I have commanded a widow woman there to sustain thee.

 10. So he arose and went to Zarephath.
 And when he came to the gate of the city, behold, the widow woman was there gathering of sticks: and he called to her, and said, Fetch me, I pray thee, a little water in a vessel, that I may drink.